linhdan2109/Portfolio_Projects/README.md

 2. [Case Study #2: Pizza Runner](https://github.com/linhdan2109/Portfolio_Projects/tree/main/8-Week-SQL-Challenge/Case%20Study%20%232%20-%20Pizza%20Runner): Use SQL to clean the data and apply some basic calculations to optimise the store's operations.

 3. [Case Study #3: Foodie-Fi](https://github.com/linhdan2109/Portfolio_Projects/tree/main/8-Week-SQL-Challenge/Case%20Study%20%233%20-%20Foodie): This case study focuses on using subscription style digital data to answer important business questions.

-## End to End project
-1. [Google Data Analytics Professional Certificate Capstone Project](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Google%20Data%20Analytics%20Professional%20Certificate%20Capstone%20Project): This is the project I have done at the end of the Google Data Analytics Professional Course.
-Following the data analysis process taught in the course, I effectively addressed key business questions.
-This process involved six essential steps: Ask, Prepare, Process, Analyze, Share, and Act.
-By applying these steps, I was able to gain valuable insights and provide actionable recommendations to support Bellabeat's marketing strategies and decision-making processes.